alexjriley/dj-depo/README.md

 This change does not affect the functionality of the application, as Django seamlessly handles the mapping between the model and the database table.

 ## Testing

+### Unit tests

+The mixes app includes a comprehensive suite of unit tests to ensure the functionality and reliability of its models, views, and workflows.
+These tests cover:

+- Model Tests: Validation of the AudioPost model, including its creation and string representation.
+- View Tests: Verification of view accessibility, login requirements, and CRUD operations for audio posts.
+- Integration Tests: End-to-end testing of workflows, such as creating, editing, and deleting audio posts.
+- Error Handling Tests: Validation of 404 errors and form submission error handling.

+Test Results

+All tests were executed successfully on 9 November 2025, with the following results:

+Total Tests: 12
+Passed: 12
+Failed: 0

 ### Accessibility